 9 steps to operational excellence

-- Define how you will measure success with key performance indicators.
+- Define how you will measure success (deploy).

-- Define functional and relational processes that are impacted by this change.
+- Define functional and relational processes that require change.

 “Working with Faro Partners has made an impact on my day-to-day work as well as my personal life.
 Success in our lean deployment depends on both the tools of improvement and the leadership culture.
 Learning the idea “you don’t know what you don’t know” allowed me to open up to learning and feedback. ”